xcat2/xcat-core/docs/source/guides/admin-guides/references/man5/domain.5.rst

 \ **ou**\

- For an LDAP described machine account (i.e. Active Directory), the orginaztional unit to place the system.
+ For an LDAP described machine account (i.e. Active Directory), the organizational unit to place the system.
 If not set, defaults to cn=Computers,dc=your,dc=domain